 Risk assessments will be completed by the Trip Leader prior to any educational visit that necessitates taking learners off school premises.

 There will always be an 'appointed' supervising adult who will take charge of a situation and organise assistance in the event of a first aid incident as well as at least 1 qualified first aider on school trips and visits.

-5. First Aid Equipment
+5 First Aid Equipment

-5.1 First Aid Kits See appendix 2 for locations

-First aid kits/boxes are marked with a white cross on a green background.
-A typical first aid kit in our school will include the following:
+5.1 First Aid Kits/Boxes (see Appendix 2 for locations) are marked with a white cross on a green background.
+A typical first aid kit in our school will include the following based on HSE's recommendations for a minimum first aid kit.